Sleep and Screens: How Your Devices Are Stealing Your Rest

 - Reduced productivity: Ironically, the late-night scrolling that steals your sleep often steals tomorrow’s effectiveness too.

-And here’s the vicious cycle: when you’re tired, you have less willpower to resist screens.
+And here’s the vicious cycle: when you’re tired, self-control is harder.
 So you scroll more, sleep less, and wake up even more depleted.
+(When you stay up scrolling despite being exhausted, that’s often revenge bedtime procrastination.)

 Practical Strategies for Better Sleep